goosewobbler/zutron/README.md

 ### Features

 - Use Zustand everywhere in your Electron app
-- Single store workflow across IPC boundary
+- Single store workflow across the IPC boundary
 - Works with the latest [Electron security recommendations](https://www.electronjs.org/docs/latest/tutorial/security#checklist-security-recommendations)
+- Supports `BrowserWindow`, `BrowserView` and `WebContentsView`
+- Integrates with windows and views created at runtime
-- Supports different Zustand usage patterns
+- Compatible with the main Zustand usage patterns
 - Handles thunks, inline actions or Redux-style action objects

 ### How It Works

-Zutron uses an additional Zustand store in the renderer process, this store is synchronized in one direction with your application store in the main process.
+Behind the scenes, Zutron creates an additional Zustand store in each renderer process.
+These stores are synchronized in one direction with your application store in the main process.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./resources/zutron-app-architecture-dark.png"/>